December 18, 2014

 Method:

 1. Leave the ice cream out to soften.
-In a medium mixing bowl, combine the ice cream, liquid saffron, rosewater and mix well.
-Return ice cream back to the freezer for 3-4 hours or until firm.
+In a medium mixing bowl, combine the ice cream, liquid saffron, and rosewater, and mix well.
+Return ice cream to the freezer for 3-4 hours or until firm.

 2. Place your serving glasses in the freezer to chill for 5 minutes.